25 Interesting Credit Card Facts

-Credit Card Fact #2 – American Express issued its first credit card in 1958 and their Black Centurion card today has a $2,500 annual fee and minimum spend requirement of $250,00 a year.
-That's not earnings, that's spending.
+Credit Card Fact #2 – American Express issued its first credit card in 1958 and their Black Centurion card today has a $5,000 annual fee and a speculative minimum spend requirement of USD$250,000 a year.

 Credit Card Fact #3 – Visa began life as BankAmericard, offered by Bank of America in 1958.
 It became Visa in 1976.

 Credit Card Fact #4 – Visa stands Visa International Service Association.

 Credit Card Fact #5 – The Visa logo colours represent the blue of the sky and the gold of the hills in California where Bank of America was founded.

 Credit Card Fact #6 – Mastercard began life as MasterCharge, and was formed by four Californian banks in 1967.
 It became Mastercard in 1979, and was the first card to use holograms.

 Credit Card Fact #7 – Discover Card was introduced by Sears in 1985.
 Sears was owned by Dean Witter, which merged with Morgan Stanley in 1997.

 Credit Card Fact #8 – It is against the merchant agreements of Mastercard, Visa, and American Express for a vendor to require you to provide your phone number, home address, or other personal information.

 Credit Card Fact #9 – A fixed interest rate on a credit card can be changed with only 15 days notice from the credit card provider.

 Credit Card Fact #10 – You do not have to sign anything to agree to the cardholder contract.
 You are agreeing to this when you first use your card.